James Outman Player Props: Dodgers vs. Astros

-On Friday, James Outman (.241 on-base percentage in past 10 games, 79 points below season-long percentage) and the Los Angeles Dodgers play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.276 on-base percentage in past 10 games, 51 points below season-long percentage), take on starter Ronel Blanco and the Houston Astros at Dodger Stadium, Saturday at 7:15 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Angels.
+In his most recent appearance, he strung together three hits (going 3-for-4) against the Astros.

 James Outman Game Info & Props vs. the Astros